BvdMerwe/portfolio/content/work/blame-no-more.md

     - Indesign
     - Photoshop
 ---
-I was briefed to rake the award-winning designs and make them an interactive reality.
+I was briefed to take award-winning designs and make them an interactive reality.

 I delivered a custom-built, native HTML and JS single web-page with interactive elements that elevated the already great designs.